magfje/ahk-script-manager/README.md

 # AutoHotkey Script Manager

-A modern, modular script management system for Windows using [AutoHotkey v2.0](https://www.autohotkey.com/).
+A modular script management system for Windows using [AutoHotkey v2.0](https://www.autohotkey.com/).
 Easily enable, disable, and edit multiple AHK scripts from a single GUI.

 ---